skift-org/skift/manual/building.md

 The script will do the following operation without installing anything to the host system nor requiering root access:
  - Download `gcc` and `binutils` from the GNU project
- - Patch them using binutils.patch and gcc.patch located in the toolchain directory.
+ - Patch them using binutils.patch and gcc.patch which are located in the toolchain directory.
  - Then configure and build

 ## 3. Building